 8. Travel by campervan

-We spent seven days exploring the North Island in a camper van.
+We spent seven days exploring New Zealand with kids across the North Island in a camper van.
 For all those stories head here.
 Heads up we loved it!

 9. Rise above it.